jay240322/Php/README.md

 - 🌐 **Web Development** – Programs for handling forms, server-side scripting, and sessions.
 - 🗄️ **Database Interaction** – Examples of connecting to and interacting with a database like MySQL.
 - 🧠 **Problem Solving** – Small logic-based challenges and interview practice.
-- 🗂️ **Mini Projects** – Simple web applications or tools built with PHP.
 - 💻 **OOP (Object-Oriented Programming)** – Classes, objects, inheritance, and other OOP concepts.
-- 📦 **Composer & Frameworks** – Projects that use Composer and popular PHP frameworks like Laravel or Symfony.

 ---